plmi/todo-list/README.md

 # TODO List

 A simple todo list using NestJS and Angular.
-Still in progres..
+Still in progress...